-- 375. A bank must sum the EL amount (defined as EL multiplied by EAD) associated with its exposures (excluding the EL amount associated with equity exposures under the PD/LGD approach and securitisation exposures) to obtain a total EL amount.
+375. A bank must sum the EL amount (defined as EL multiplied by EAD) associated with its exposures (excluding the EL amount associated with equity exposures under the PD/LGD approach and securitisation exposures) to obtain a total EL amount.
 While the EL amount associated with equity exposures subject to the PD/LGD approach is excluded from the total EL amount, paragraphs 376 and 386 apply to such exposures.
-The treatment of EL for securitisation exposures is described in paragraph 563. - (i) Expected loss for exposures other than SL subject to the supervisory slotting criteria 376.
-Banks must calculate an EL as PD x LGD for corporate, sovereign, bank, and retail exposures not in default.
+The treatment of EL for securitisation exposures is described in paragraph 563.

+(i) Expected loss for exposures other than SL subject to the supervisory slotting criteria 376.
+Banks must calculate an EL as PD x LGD for corporate, sovereign, bank, and retail exposures both not in default and not treated as hedged exposures under the double default treatment.
 For corporate, sovereign, bank, and retail exposures that are in default, banks must use their best estimate of expected loss as defined in paragraph 471 and banks on the foundation approach must use the supervisory LGD.
 For SL exposures subject to the supervisory slotting criteria EL is calculated as described in paragraphs 377 and 378.
 For equity exposures subject to the PD/LGD approach, the EL is calculated as PD x LGD unless paragraphs 351 to 354 apply.
 Securitisation exposures do not contribute to the EL amount, as set out in paragraph 563.
-For all other exposures, the EL is 0. - (ii) Expected loss for SL exposures subject to the supervisory slotting criteria - 377.
-For SL exposures subject to the supervisory slotting criteria, the EL amount is determined by multiplying 8% by the risk-weighted assets produced from the appropriate risk weights, as specified below, multiplied by EAD.
+For all other exposures, including hedged exposures under the double default treatment, the EL is zero.